pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 There Be (haver,
 existir) e os demais verbos.
 Visto que aqueles não precisam de auxiliares.

-Item.
 2.3.1.
 Com os verbos To Be e There Be

 Para fazer a interrogativa no Passado simples com esses verbos é só inverter a posição entre o